MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 8. Navigate to the following directory on your Windows PC: `C:/Users/{your_username}/.ssh`
 9. Paste a copy of your `id_rsa` file into this directory.
 10. Go back to the original directory: `C:/Users/{your_username}/.ssh/{your_folder_name}`
 11. Open the file named `id_rsa.pub` in Notepad and then minimize Notepad.
 You will come back to it later.
-You can close the File Explorer now.

 # Guide starts here if you have completed the prerequisites